Complete GST Registration Via Authentication of Aadhaar for a New User

 In these cases, one needs to pay attention to the submission date of the application.
 It is usually earlier than the date of authentication.
 Generally, the date comes after counting 15 days from the submission period of the part B form of GST-REG-01.

-Here, the taxpayer has to answer within seven working days, which is generally counted from the receipt of the date of notice in the form GST REG-4.
-As soon as the notice is answered, the tax officer has to validate the whole process in the seven subsequent working days to approve the enrolment grant.
+Here, the taxpayer must answer within seven working days, which generally counts from the receipt of the date of notice in the form GST REG-4.
+As soon as the taxpayer answers the notice, the tax officer must validate the whole process in the seven subsequent working days to approve the enrolment grant.
 If the applicant does not complete the process within seven working days, then the GST or tax officer can immediately refuse the enrolment grant.
-However, in cases where the officer cannot act in the period mentioned earlier, the enrolment of the applicant would be considered as allocated.
+However, in cases where the officer cannot act in the period mentioned earlier, they would consider the enrolment of the applicant as allocated.

 Before that, if the applicant requires authentication, they would receive the enrolment on the grounds of physical verification.
-It can usually be done within 60 days from the application date and the principal place of business.
-However, if there is no allocation of the applicant’s Aadhaar number who has applied for enrolment under the goods and service tax, then the applicant would have to choose other means of identification, including the physical verification of the place of business.
+You can usually complete it within 60 days from the application date and the principal place of business.
+However, if there is no allocation of the applicant’s Aadhaar number of the applicant who has applied for enrolment under the goods and service tax, then the applicant would have to choose other means of identification, including the physical verification of the place of business.
 This verification usually comes under the CGST rules.

 Obligatory cases of other authentication during GST registration